arunreddy096/arunreddy096/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm Arun Reddy Nalla, a student at the University of Windsor who is pursuing a Master's in Applied Computing.
-I am looking for a co-op position in May 2023 in software development, testing, and other similar areas in a company where I can use and improve my skill set for the benefit of the organisation.
+I am looking for a co-op position in May 2023 in Software Development, Testing, and other similar areas in a company where I can use and improve my skill set for the benefit of the organisation.
 With my creative idea, I aim to create features that can help in the growth of the Company.